DreamOfTheRedChamber/leetcode/README.md

   5. Avoid get caught up in trivialities
     * When forget some language-specific trivial: "***I do not remember exactly how the interface looks like, but I'd guess it has an API like this.***"
     * When need a subroutine: "***I am going to use a subroutine with the following interface.
 I will implement later***".
+    * When need double check: Not sure whether my loop should have "<" or "<=".
+Write a checkmark to remind yourself to check it at the end.
+Just get the general algorithm down first.

 #### Clean up <a id="interview-after-coding"></a>
   1. Synchronize with interviewer: "***Then I would usually check against some edge cases, should we do that next?***"